 If you ever have an issue with your REALTOR®

-Most concerns arise from misunderstandings and can be resolved quickly.
+Most concerns arise from misunderstandings, and people can resolve them quickly.

 The first step should always be to speak with the REALTOR® or the brokerage.
-The Broker of Record is responsible for standards within the brokerage and often resolves issues at that level.
+The Broker of Record handles standards within the brokerage and often resolves issues at that level.

-If a concern cannot be resolved, buyers and sellers have the right to contact the Real Estate Council of Ontario (RECO).
-RECO regulates REALTORS® and brokerages in Ontario and reviews complaints about conduct and compliance with the rules.
-No brokerage is allowed to prevent a client from contacting RECO or require a client to waive that right.
+Buyers and sellers can contact the Real Estate Council of Ontario (RECO) if they have an unresolved concern.
+RECO oversees REALTORS® and brokerages across Ontario, handling complaints about their conduct and adherence to regulations.
+No brokerage may prevent a client from contacting RECO or to require a client to waive that right.

-Ontario’s real estate rules are designed to protect you and make the process transparent, helping you feel reassured and confident in your decisions.
+Ontario’s real estate rules protect you and make the process transparent, helping you feel reassured and confident in your decisions.

 Questions are always welcome.
 Having support and guidance helps you feel encouraged and confident to make informed decisions.